boltspienapple/data_structures_algorithms/efficiency.md

         for i in range(n):
             print("hello")

-    here there are 2 for loops that means we will run it twice so n^2(n square) here the output would be
+    here there are 2 for loops that means we will run it twice so the Order is n^2(n square) here the output would be
     if n = 1 hello is printed 1 time
     if n = 2 hello is printed 4 times